squinkylabs/SquinkyVCV/docs/mix8.md

 8 channel mixer - improved 8-CH Mixer

 **Note that we now have the Form expandable mixer.
-It has more features that Mixer-8, and can be expanded to any number of inputs, in multiples of four.
+It has more features that Mixer-8, and can be expanded to any number of inputs, both mono and stereo.
 Details [here](./form.md).**

 ![Mixer-8 Panel](./mixer-8.png)